The Bossa Moderna Movement - Bossa Nova for the 21st centuary

 It's just kind of magical.

-When writing with Lysias Enio, brother and lyricist of many Joao Donato releases, he would always tell me it's another whole world of wonderful music.
-Paula Morelembaum, amazing exponent of this music having sung with Jobim on tour for many years and an established Bossa Nova vocalist herself, describes it to me as unexplainable music, which is just so hard not to love.
+When writing with Lysias Enio, brother and lyricist of many Joao Donato works, he would always tell me Bossa is another whole world of wonderful music.
+Paula Morelembaum, amazing exponent of this music having sung with Jobim on tour for many years and an established Bossa Nova vocalist herself, described it to me as unexplainable music, which is just so hard not to love.
 And there are many more in the gang who simply can't describe the power and influence this music has on us, yet feel it.
-It really is a kind of music that you can't describe, because it is more than just a samba done at the head of the beat.
-There's chord progression, song structure, economical musicality, with an all encompassing sound of an era in there too, the workings of which are just too complex to describe, yet with a sound executed with such perceived simplicity.
+It really is that kind of music the core of which you just can't describe, because it is more than just a samba moved to the head of the beat.
+There's chord progression, song structure, economical or minimal musicality, with an all-encompassing sound of an era in there too, the workings of which are just too complex to describe, yet with a sound executed with such simplicity.

 There have been so many Bossa Nova songs written, and so many of those were written by a small group of passionate, talented Rio de Janeiro residents who brought something new and unique to the existing samba form.
-The songs from the early days have a certain taste to them, not even because they were recorded in analogue, or where the drums were, as I like to say, "put to the back", but because there was a definite magical sunshine-soaked chord progression, with happy-sad lyrics, and enough romance and mystique to top all other songwriting genres.
+The songs from the early days have a certain taste to them, not even because they were recorded in analogue, or where the drums were, as I like to say to the Bossa guys, "put to the back", but because there was a definite magical sunshine-soaked chord progression, with happy-sad lyrics, and enough romance, mystique, and even erotica to top all other songwriting genres.

-For my own styles, Bossa Nova is always there - whether we describe some of my songs 'Solar" (a close cousin of Nu Jazz), "Surf Jazz", or even "Bossa Pop", it doesn't matter.
-What is important is that it is bringing something new to the Bossa 60s party - it is so important and personal to me to have the legacy of Bossa Nova ever present in my music, as others have too, which is all part of the new movement of Bossa Nova that we call Bossa Moderna.
+For my own songs, Bossa Nova is always there - whether we describe some of my songs 'Solar" (a sunny close cousin of Nu Jazz), "Surf Jazz", or even "Bossa Pop", it doesn't matter.
+What is important is that we bring something new to the Bossa 60s party by just being ourselves at that party.
+It is so important and personal to me to have the legacy of Bossa Nova ever present in my music, as others have too, which is all part of the new movement of Bossa Nova that we call Bossa Moderna.

 Why is it a movement?
-Because Bossa Moderna is, in 2021, really moving.
+Because Bossa Moderna really moves.